upbound/docs/content/upbound-marketplace/packages.md

 my-repo      configuration   true     23h
 ```
 ### Add annotations to your package
-The Upbound Marketplace automatically renders specific metadata annotations into listing pages, and it is recommended that all package maintainers add these annotations into their `crossplane.yaml` to ensure their listing has all of the key information required such as licenses, links to source code, and contact information for maintainers.
+The Upbound Marketplace automatically renders specific metadata annotations into listing pages.
+Upbound recommends that all package maintainers add these annotations into their `crossplane.yaml`.
+Adding annotations ensures listing have all the required information like licenses, links to source code, and contact information for maintainers.

-All annotations specified in the <a href="https://docs.crossplane.io/v1.10/reference/xpkg/#object-annotations">xpkg specification</a> are supported.
+Upbound supports all annotations specified in the <a href="https://docs.crossplane.io/latest/reference/xpkg/#object-annotations">xpkg specification</a>.

 ### Push a package to the repository
 Push a package to the Upbound Marketplace using the `up xpkg push` command.